ldrobnik/drobnik.writing/src/data/blognotes/polish-alexandrine.md

 Note that even though the phrase “stream after stream after stream” has the required seven syllables, the stress falls on its last syllable rather than penultimate.

 ## Was it all worth it?

+In a word: yes.
+And not only as a challenging translation exercise.

+The sweeping, monotone cadence of Polish alexandrine fits Bradbury’s story much better than the livelier iambic pentameter.
+It mimics the sound of unceasing Venusian rains and corresponds with the characters’ futile attempts to find a shelter.

+What’s more, the very un-English form of Polish forced some unconventional word choices that gave the passages a surreal feel.

+This otherworldliness goes well with the premise of VOSTOK which is something much stranger than its realistic façade would make you believe.